nautobot/nautobot/nautobot/docs/user-guides/getting-started/search-bar.md

 Example two shows a Device-specific search:

-1. Search for `edge`; this takes you to a search results page
+1. Search for `edge`
+    * This takes you to a search results page
 2. In the drop-down selector to the right, select **Devices**
 3. Search results for Devices with `edge` in the name
 4. *Tenants* for each Device (if applicable)